-PreludeEndlessly caught in a tug-of-war between Germany and Poland, the end of World War One saw the League of Nations come up with a hare-brained solution to the ceaseless bickering – it matched the city to neither suitor, instead assigning it the title of Free City of Danzig.
-Despite the large German-speaking population, Germany was in no condition to look after the population, while giving it to the newly reformed Polish state was a gamble; would the Poles side with their Slavic brothers to the east and turn red?
-Anything was possible in this volatile post-war Europe, and the thought of Danzig/Gdansk – then a hugely important international trading route – falling into the hands of the communists was all too much.
-And so it was that Danzig/Gdansk became a semi-independent state, an answer that pleased neither Germans nor Poles.
+PreludeEndlessly caught in a tug-of-war between Germany and Poland, the end of World War I saw the League of Nations come up with a hare-brained solution to the ceaseless bickering – it matched the city to neither suitor, instead assigning it the title of The Free City of Danzig.
+Despite the large German-speaking population, Germany was in no condition to look after Danzig's citizens, while giving it to the newly reformed Polish state was a gamble; would the Poles side with their Slavic brothers to the east and turn red?
+Anything was possible in this volatile post-war Europe, and the thought of Danzig/Gdańsk – then a hugely important international trading route – falling into the hands of the communists was too much to bear.
+And so it was that Danzig/Gdańsk became a semi-independent state, a result which pleased neither Germans nor Poles.

-Nonetheless the region thrived, and the two communities continued to live together as they had for centuries; now though the Germans controlled the State senate, the police and much of the business, while the Poles dominated the railways, port authority and had their own postal service.
-The rise of Hitler changed all that, and bitter rivalries soon came to the surface after his election in next door Germany.
-Anti-Polish sentiment spread rapidly, and by 1935 the local police force had started keeping tabs on any Pole seen as a threat to the German way.
+Nonetheless the region thrived, and the two communities continued to live together as they had for centuries; now, however, the Germans controlled the State senate, the police and much of the business, while the Poles dominated the railways, port authority and had their own postal service.
+The rise of Hitler changed all that, and bitter rivalries soon came to the surface after his election in neighbouring Germany.
+Anti-Polish sentiment spread rapidly, and by 1935 the local police force had started keeping tabs on any Pole seen as a threat to German interests.

 OutbreakOn August 31, 1939, Nazi units dressed in Polish uniform infamously staged a mock attack on a radio tower in the German border town of Gleiwitz (now Gliwice).
 Photos of the charade were flashed across the world, with Hitler claiming a provocative attack by the Polish army.
-The following dawn, Germany launched a strike on Westerplatte, an attack that would ultimately kick off World War II.
+The following dawn, Germany launched a strike on Westerplatte - the attack that would ultimately kick off World War II.

-Popular theory asserts the first shots were fired from the German warship the SMS Schleswig Holstein, supposedly visiting Gdansk on a goodwill mission.
+Popular theory asserts that the first shots were fired from the German warship the SMS Schleswig Holstein, supposedly visiting Gdańsk on a goodwill mission.
 Wrong.
-Logbooks recovered by the Nowy Port Lighthouse prove beyond doubt that the German battleship was pre-empted by a matter of three minutes by a gun emplacement nestled halfway up the lighthouse.
-The Poles, taken aback, missed this target entirely.
-Second time round they scored a direct hit, credited to a Pole called Eugeniusz Grabowski, thereby in all likelihood making the lighthouse gunners the first casualties in a war that would go on to claim 55 million lives.
+Logbooks recovered by the Nowy Port Lighthouse prove beyond doubt that the German battleship was pre-empted by a matter of three minutes by a Nazi machine gun emplacement nestled halfway up the lighthouse.
+The Poles, taken aback, missed this target entirely; their second attempt scored a direct hit, credited to Eugeniusz Grabowski, thereby in all likelihood making the German lighthouse gunners the first casualties in a war that would go on to claim 55 million lives.

 The German shelling of Westerplatte was simultaneously supported by infantry attacks on the Westerplatte gateway, with the Polish defenders repelling repeated attempts at advance by the navy storm troopers.
 At precisely the same time this assault had begun, another equally ferocious battle was being waged at the small post office in the city’s then-called Hevelius Square.
 Detachments of German police and SS laid siege to the 50 Polish post workers inside, who put up a brave struggle for over 17 hours until casualties became intolerable, part of the building collapsed and the Germans began to attack with flamethrowers.

 SiegeYet while the post office capitulated, the garrison at Westerplatte – numbering around 220 men – held on.
-The plan was simple: in the event of an attack in Gdansk the Polish navy, stationed in nearby Gdynia (Poland), would sail in to help, aircraft from Puck would be scrambled, and the bridge in Tczew would be blown to stop a German advance into what was the de-militarized zone of the Free State.
-In the event nearly everything that could go wrong, did.
-The navy was caught out in the Bay of Gdansk, while the air force was destroyed while still on the ground.
+The plan was simple: in the event of an attack in Gdańsk, the Polish navy, stationed in nearby Gdynia (Poland), would sail in to help, aircraft from Puck would be scrambled, and the bridge in Tczew would be blown to stop a German advance into what was the de-militarized zone of the Free State.
+As it transpired nearly everything that could go wrong for the Poles, did.
+The navy was caught out in the Bay of Gdańsk, while the air force was destroyed while still on the ground.
 Polish customs officers did succeed in blowing the bridge at Tczew, crucially slowing the German advance whose armour was gathered over in Szymankowo.
 They paid for their bravery with their lives, and all were later shot by their German opposites, themselves also armed and primed for war.
-Today Stutthof museum has a post-execution picture of a grinning Nazi shooting party taken outside the Pullman wagons in which the Polish officers had lived.
+Today, the Stutthof museum has a post-execution picture of a grinning Nazi shooting party taken outside the Pullman wagons in which the Polish officers had lived.

 Today traces of Forster’s Danzig are scant – his country retreat on Wyspa Sobieszewksa, where he hunted and lived in extravagant style, is today fenced from prying eyes.
 His Danzig home in Oliwa has been pulled down, and the secret escape tunnel running from Party HQ in Wrzeszcz to the foot of a hill in the Siedlice district (ul.
 Kartuska 135L) has long been bricked up.
-Eventually caught and held on the Hel Peninsula trying to flee westwards, even his death remains a mystery – some claim he was hung in Biskupia Gora after the war, others that it was his body double who faced the hangman.
-Yet more sources claim he was taken to Warsaw’s Mokotow Prison and beaten to death.
+Eventually caught on the Hel Peninsula while trying to flee westwards, even his death remains a mystery – some claim he was hung in Biskupia Gora after the war, while others insist it was his body double who faced the hangman.
+Yet more sources claim he was taken to Warsaw’s Mokotów Prison and beaten to death.
 The truth, it appears, will never be known.

 By 1944 a different picture had emerged; Danzig had become a major transit point, not least with swarms of refugees fleeing from the east, as well as a regular target for bombing raids.
 By March, 1945, with the Red Army fast approaching, the population had reached 1.5 million and the city stood on the precipice of chaos.
 Suspected deserters were strung up from the lampposts and trees of al. Zwyciestwa (or Hindenburg Allee as it was then known), and the city descended into a Dantean vision.
 Historian Antony Beevor writes of the ensuing siege: ‘Fighter bombers strafed the towns and port areas.
 Soviet Shturmoviks treated civilian and military targets alike.
 A church was as good as a bunker, especially when it seemed as if the objective was to flatten every building which still protruded conspicuously above the ground...
 Tens of thousands of women and children, terrified of losing their places in the queues to escape, provided unmissable targets.’